SlitherinPython/cs50-final-project/README.md

 #### Video Demo: IN PROGRESS
 <br> <br>

-#### Description: A desktop application made for windows, macOS, and Linux (electron) that reminds users to take a break from staring at their PC screens after a certain amount of time.
+#### Description: A desktop application made for windows, macOS, and Linux (electron).
+This app has a start menu, settings and the main functionality of the app is a cycle.
+Once you press start, it'll start a timer (asking you to start working), and after the timer rings, it'll start another timer (asking you to take a break).
+When that timer runs out, you are led back to the first timer, making this a loop.

 Installation instructions: <br>
 ```